PedrobyJoao/16-bit-computer/study_notes_01.md

 I thought it would be something more complex but as in the real life, we're just connecting wires to plugs, so we just literally have to use a logic gate *n* times.
 There is no for loop in this level of abstraction lol.

+#### Multi-Way chips

+Again, I thought it would be something more complex but they're just chips with more than one input.
+So a Or8Way is an Or gate which accepts 8 inputs and outputs 1 in case at least one of these 8 values 1.